PROFESSIONAL DEVELOPMENT WORKSHOPS

 Copyright © Amy Lilienfeld 2021

-Building upon a simple and commonplace phenomenon, i.e., the increasing temperature inside of a car as spring progresses, this intriguing workshop builds in complexity to track the fascinating cascade of events associated with the annual revolution of the Earth around the Sun.
+According to the National Safety Transportation Board when it is only 60 degrees outside the inside of a car can become too warm for children or pets.
+Building upon this phenomenon, i.e., that temperatures inside a car can become much higher than those outside this intriguing workshop builds in complexity to track the fascinating cascade of events associated with the annual revolution of the Earth around the Sun.
 These include changes in “sun angle”, i.e., the height of the sun in the sky at noon, which is related to the Figure 8 diagram on globe shown below.
 DO YOU KNOW WHAT THE NAME OF THE DIAGRAM IS AND WHY IT IS IMPORTANT?

 Photo by Amy Lilienfeld 2018